Meet the Birds

 In recent years, the Leghorn has been so radically changed through hybrid breeding that it has become unrecognizable.
 The pure Standardbred Leghorn, which has provided eggs and meat for hundreds of years, is just about lost, except for a few small flocks.

-While today’s industrial hybrid egg layers are overbred, calcium starved, and greatly unhealthy specimens, the Standardbred Leghorn can act as a truly balanced and healthy foil to these modern-day egg-making machines.
+While today’s industrial hybrid egg layers are calcium-starved and unhealthy, the Standardbred Leghorn can act as a truly balanced and healthy foil to these modern-day egg-making machines.

 The Minorca is one of the oldest breeds of fowl in existence.
 Originating from the Mediterranean region, they gained in popularity here in the late 1800s and remained popular up until hybrid commercial egg layers took over the market in the mid-1900s.